DexterCarpenter/DexterCarpenter.github.io/docs/portfolio.md

 ![Celebrating](/assets/PigmiceHouston.JPG "Celebrating getting to finals")

-Throughout my journey with the FIRST robotics team, I developed a strong foundation in engineering principles, leadership, and teamwork.
+Throughout my journey with the FRC team, I developed a strong foundation in engineering principles, leadership, and teamwork.
 These experiences have significantly shaped my approach to problem-solving and project management, skills that I continue to apply in my ongoing engineering endeavors.

+**2019 Robot: Scorpion**<br>
 ![Scorpion](/assets/scorpion.webp "Scorpion")

+I want to talk about this robot in more detail as I am exceptionally proud of it and there's a lot of interesting systems under the hood.

 <hr>
 ### [RingGame](https://github.com/DexterCarpenter/RingGame)